EwellNeuroLab/Chronic-Recordings-Bonsai-Workflow/README.md

 * ChronicVideoLFPRecordings: same as the previous, but data is saved in every hour (set in Timer node).
 Suitable for chronic monitoring.
 * ChronicVideoLFPRecordings2Camera: same as the previous, but video is recorded on the camera simultaneously.
 Output is a singe video where each frame is divided into two halves - one half belongs to one camera, the other half is to the other camera.

 Dependencies.
-Packages can be downloaded in Tools ->
+Packages can be downloaded in Tools -> Manage Packages
 * Ephys
+* Vision
+* Video
+* Dsp Design